hoteltonight/HTCoreImage/README.md

 HTCoreImage
 ===========

 HTCoreImage is a collection of convenience categories for Core Image.
-There are convenience constructors for every filter, annotated with NS_AVAILABLE_SINCE() macros so you know what's in iOS 5 vs iOS 6.
+There are convenience constructors for __every filter__, annotated with NS_AVAILABLE_SINCE() macros so you know what's in iOS 5 vs iOS 6.

 ### Example:  Let's increase the contrast on an image and colorize it blue, processing on a background queue: